 Mississippi could provide care and support for individuals who wish: to avoid pregnancy, to bear children who will not languish in poverty, to preserve their own or their children’s health, or to safeguard their ability to provide for existing children.
 Instead, Mississippi chooses to prevent women from making the most intimate, consequential decisions for themselves and to coerce women into giving birth under dangerous, demeaning conditions.

 The state’s abortion ban, Siegel and her co-authors argued, “thus functions more as a tool of control than as an expression of care for Mississippi’s women and children.”
-But such arguments appear to have no purchase at the Supreme Court if last week’s leak proves to be accurate.
+But such arguments had no purchase at the Supreme Court.

-Instead, the US seems on the brink of revoking the federal right to abortion, outlawing abortions in the states that are least capable of supporting any uptick in births.
+Instead, the states that are least capable of supporting any uptick in births are on the brink of outlawing abortion.
 Families and children will pay the price.